BepInEx/bepinex-docs/articles/advanced/proton_wine.md

 protontricks --gui
 ```

-> [!Note for Steam Deck users]
+> [!NOTE]
-> The command protontricks --gui most likely won't work.
+> If you have a Steam Deck, the `protontricks --gui` command most likely won't work.
 Instead, you need to install protontricks via discovery store, and then launch it via the Steam search bar.
 Launching it via discovery store won't work.
 >
 > If you managed to make this guide work on Steam Deck please let us know of any differences, or consider submitting an edit!